WRDS, CRSP, and Compustat

 Note

-First, we load the packages that we use throughout this chapter.
+First, we load the Python packages that we use throughout this chapter.
 Later on, we load more packages in the sections where we need them.
+The last two packages are used for plotting.

 import pandas as pd